dreamgrove/dreamgrove/content/balance/SFO-Raid-Guide/Vigilant Guardian.md

 - While progressing this boss you have to keep in mind that this is a grindable fight in the sense of you being able to kill it while having half of the raid dead.
 Play as safe as you can as most mechanics oneshot or do 80% of your hp bar.
 - Aggro is a big issue on this fight and you can get meleed very fast on this fight.
 If you have a paladin at your disposal, their bop is yours.
 Make sure to keep an eye on that and call out for it especially when new adds are coming up and you are inside cds.
 - Barkskin almost on cd, but make sure to have one for heat phases.
+- Do not forget that if you have a paladin in your raid, you can ask for a BoP if you have aggro.

 ## Soulbinds:
 [Venthyr](https://www.wowhead.com/soulbind-calc/venthyr/theotar-the-mad-duke/druid/AwCW5b4TBTLkChUy4golNYcKIwUySQoVMjEKNTI_Cg)